June 13th, 2024

 WANT TO HELP TWIS?
 LEAVE A POSITIVE REVIEW FOR TWIS ON YOUR FAVORITE PODCAST PLATFORM TODAY!

-Do you have questions you want us to answer (what’s in your head?)?
+Do you have questions you want us to answer (like, why do toddlers trust robots??)?
 Send us your questions!
 We will do our best to have answers!

 Leave us a message on our Facebook page, email Dr. Kiki, or find us on Mastodon Social if you can!